Kharavela: Religion

 Namokar Mantra Inscribed at Hathigumpha Inscription by Kharavela c.
 20 BCE.

-The Hathigumpha inscription begins with a variation of the salute to arihants and siddhas.
+Kharavela is generally called a Jain king.
+His Hathigumpha inscription begins with a variation of the salute to arihants and siddhas.
 This is similar to the Jain Pancha-Namaskara Mantra, in which three more entities are invoked in addition to the arihants and siddhas.
 Other parts of the Hathigumpha inscription, as well as the minor inscriptions found at Udayagiri from around 1st-century BCE use Jain phrases.
-He is therefore generally called a Jain king.
-He brought back Jina idol from Mathura which was taken by Nanda king.
+The inscription also states that he brought back a Jina idol from Magadha, which had been taken by a Nanda king.